Jmorgan108/Jmorgan108/README.md

 - 🔭 I’m currently working on **Updating my Personal portfolio with personal projects**

-- 🌱 I’m currently learning **JavaScript in depth inlcuding comparing frameworks and SQL Management using SQL studio and looking into using Firebase**
+- 🌱 I’m currently learning **JavaScript in depth including comparing frameworks and SQL Management using SQL studio and looking into using Firebase**

 - 👨‍💻 All of my projects and CV are available at: [Jmorgan108.Github.io](https://jmorgan108.github.io/)